-Bathymetry is the science of measuring sea depths to determine the topography of the seabed.
-At present, measurements are made by differential GPS for an exact position, and with single or multibeam hydrographic sounders to determine the exact depth, all of which is processed on an onboard computer to produce the bathymetric chart.
+Bathymetry is the science that measures the depths of the sea to determine the topography of the seabed.
+Currently, measurements are taken by differential GPS for an exact position, and with single or multibeam hydrographic sounders to determine the exact depth, all of which is processed in an on-board computer to produce the bathymetric chart.

-We have the technology to provide centimetre-accurate measurements of submerged features in near real time.
-In addition, because we can take more than 9000 precise x,y,z measurements per second, it is possible to provide an accurate three-dimensional view of all submerged elements within a short time of data collection.
+We have enough technology to provide measurements of submerged elements with centimetric precision in almost real time.
+In addition, because we can take over 9000 accurate x,y,z measurements per second, we can provide an accurate three-dimensional view of all submerged features within a short time of data collection.

 The latest technology in bathymetric measurements is carried out with multibeam echo sounders.
 This system is very complex due to the factors that affect its measurements, as it works with sound in a medium in which the transmission of sound is not uniform.
 This non-uniformity in the measurements due to variations in the speed of sound propagation in the water, linked to temperature and salinity, and to changes in the direction of the beam due to refractions caused by these speed variations, is automatically corrected in real time by the different instruments involved in the multibeam measurement system.
-In addition, the probe is supported by a ship, a system that moves on all three axes, which means that each measurement has to be accurately corrected from the movements of this mobile platform measured by special motion sensors (gyroscopic).
+In addition, the probe is supported by a ship, a system that moves on the three axes, which means that each measurement has to be accurately corrected from the movements of this mobile platform measured by special motion sensors (gyroscopic).

-For GEOPHYSICS we have the Geopulse system:
+In terms of GEOPHYSICS, we have the Geopulse system:

-This is a medium-high resolution, medium-penetration seismic system that emits a high-power, short-duration (0.1msec) acoustic pulse by means of an advanced Boomer design.
+This is a seismic system of medium-high resolution and medium penetration, which emits an acoustic pulse of great power and short duration (0.1msec), by means of a Boomer of advanced design.
 The acoustic signals are received by a group of hydrophones ("streamers") towed parallel to the emitter, and once amplified and filtered, they are printed on a recorder to obtain a profile of the seabed, reaching penetrations between 75 and 100 m and an acceptable resolution (0.5 m approximately).

-BENTHIC MAPPING AND BIONOMICS
+CARTOGRAPHY AND BENTHIC BIONOMICS

-Promar 2007 Investigaciones Marinas has the experience and the necessary infrastructure to produce a cartography and a description from an environmental point of view of the natural components, landscape and heritage elements, accompanied by an assessment of the natural units and an integration of the data obtained in a Geographic Information System.
-It can also create beach profiles, necessary for the regeneration of dune systems.
+Promar 2007 Investigaciones Marinas has the experience and the necessary infrastructure for the elaboration of a cartographic support and a description from an environmental point of view of the natural components, landscape and heritage elements, accompanied by an assessment of the natural units and an integration of the data obtained in a Geographic Information System.
+As well as the creation of beach profiles necessary for the regeneration of dune systems.